razaibi/Wirup/README.md

 **Bound DOM Nodes**

->Once a component is defined and its data source setup, its iterative elements and automatically bound to the data source with `two-way-data-binding`.
-Any change in the DOM elements done via code or editable content, instantly updates the data source (frontend) and maintains sync.
-This is setup using MutationObservers.
+>Once a component is defined and its data source setup, its iterative elements and automatically bound to the data source with `one-way-data-binding`.

->Consequently, any changes in the data source object, instantly updates the DOM element.
+>Any changes in the data source object, instantly updates the DOM component.
 This is done using a `polling` approach where the state of the data source is constantly observed.

 **The wuObject**